 Now, let’s look at the design of the special infected:

-Every single one of them has the same high-level purpose: disrupt the players’ organization, bring chaos.
-They are all challenging primarily the collaboration skill of the players, in different ways: by dragging a player far from his buddies, spreading the group or pinning players down.
+Every single one of them has the same high-level purpose: disrupt the players’ organization, and bring chaos.
+They are all challenging primarily the collaboration skill of the players, in different ways: by dragging a player far from his buddies, spreading the group, or pinning players down.
 Then, by their behavior and specific metrics, they will all challenge different secondary players’ skills.

-Jockeys, with their erratical behavior and small size will challenge precision; Chargers, with their initial charge, and high damages on the pinned survivor, will challenge reflexes and target prioritization, etc.
+Jockeys, with their erratical behavior and small size, will challenge precision; Chargers, with their initial charge, and high damages on the pinned survivor, will challenge reflexes and target prioritization, etc.

 Key #2: identify the pillars of your game and the core skills it challenges in your players.
 Ultimately, all the enemies in your game should challenge them in different ways.